morphicsnet/posthoc/docs/tutorials/typescript-quickstart.md

 ## Prerequisites

 - Node.js 18+
-- A local Gateway running at http://localhost:8080, with the Async Sidecar stack
+- A local Gateway running at http://localhost:8080, with the Async Sidecar services
 - A trace_id you can poll (create one by calling POST /v1/chat/completions with x-explain-mode: hypergraph)
+- Note: When AUTH_MODE=static is enabled, direct Gateway calls require Authorization: Bearer $TOKEN; in code, pass apiKey to ExplainabilityClient/HypergraphViewer.

 ## Install the UI/SDK package